RamSailopal/YottaDB-Demo/README.md

 ![Alt text](footieide.PNG?raw=true "Football IDE")

-These endpoints where then "consumed" via the Metabase open source business intellegence tool and the http plugin and view data in graph format.
+These endpoints were then "consumed" via the Metabase open source business intellegence tool and the http plugin and view data in graph format.

 # Provisioning the Stack